KhekhaevSalekh/next-auth-Yandex-issue/README.md

     react: ^18 => 18.3.1
 ```
 ## Getting Started Adaptor
-Set any database and the corresponding adaptor from next-auth.
+Set up any database and the corresponding adaptor from next-auth.

 ## Getting Started Yandex Oauth API
 Go to https://oauth.yandex.ru and create an app.